Skip to content

 William became “Lord Stirling.”
 Sara was known as “Lady Stirling.”
 It has also been said that Elenore Roosevelt is related to the Livingston name.

 Sarah was also the sister of Governor William Livingston.
-Together, William and Lady Stirling had two daughters and a son, Mary, Catherine (Kitty) and William.
-Mary Alexander, would marry wealthy merchant, Robert Watts of New York.
+William and Lady Stirling had two daughters and a son, Mary, Catherine (Kitty) and William.
+Mary Alexander would marry a wealthy merchant, Robert Watts of New York.
 Kitty would marry William Duer.
 We know very little about William Jr. and are still researching.

 Pre-War Moments

 Stirling was originally made a colonel in the New Jersey colonial militia.
-Because he was wealthy and willing to spend his own money in support of the Patriot cause he outfitted his unit, the 1st New Jersey Regiment, at his own expense.
+Because he was wealthy and willing to spend his money to support the Patriot cause, he outfitted his unit, the 1st New Jersey Regiment, at his own expense.
 He distinguished himself early by leading a group of volunteers in the capture of an armed British naval transport.

 One of William Alexander’s earliest duties was to authorize the arrest of Royal Governor William Franklin at his home in Perth Amboy.
 Franklin was not going to budge on his allegiance to Britain.
 William Franklin (ca. 1730/31-1813) was the thirteenth, and last, of New Jersey’s royal governors.
 He was the natural son of Philadelphia printer and diplomat Benjamin Franklin, through whose influence William was appointed to the New Jersey governorship on 9 September 1762.

-In January 1776, a dispatch from Franklin to British intelligence was intercepted by rebel colonel William Alexander.
-Franklin was taken into custody, but then released.
+In January 1776, rebel colonel William Alexander intercepted a dispatch from Franklin to British intelligence.
+Franklin was taken into custody but then released.
 Following his attempt to convene the legislature, Franklin was arrested in June 1776 and sent under guard to Connecticut, where he was ultimately imprisoned.

-William Alexander (Lord Stirling), acquired the Hibernia Furnace in 1771 (Rockaway).
-Probably the largest iron ore furnace in the state, it was used during the Revolution to provide war materials for the Continental Army and was a large investment that Alexander made to sustain war iron production.
+William Alexander (Lord Stirling) acquired the Hibernia Furnace in 1771 (Rockaway).
+Probably the largest iron ore furnace in the state, it was used during the Revolution to provide war materials for the Continental Army.
+Alexander made a large investment to sustain war iron production.

 The Second Continental Congress appointed him Brigadier General in the Continental Army in March 1776.
 Lord Stirling commanded the 1st Maryland Regiment that fought at the Battle of Long Island.